M-Zahir-Akbari/flutter_calculator/README.md

 - Result display
 - Simple validation (e.g., divide by zero, invalid input)

-This version is designed as a starting point for future improvements, such as interactive buttons, scientific functions, and full expression parsing.
+This version is designed as a starting point for future improvements, such as interactive buttons, scientific functions, & full expression parsing.

 ---